rashadjn/Minesweeper/README.md

 # Minesweeper
-A Minesweeper-like game set at the University of Waterloo.
+Minesweeper-like game set in the context of the University of Waterloo.
+In this game, players navigate a board to find geese, indicated by hidden geese and goose droppings.
+The game involves creating a board, randomly placing geese, and using clues from neighboring fields to identify geese locations.
+The player's goal is to identify all fields containing geese without disturbing them, using a combination of marking and revealing fields based on their observations.